-The Challenge really starts in Southern Spain, where hotel accommodation is provided.
-The Road Book provides the clues as the Participants bond over a beer (or two) in the hotel bar, and form into travelling groups for the journey South.
-Ahead lies Sand, Sea and… even more sand.
+The Challenge really starts in Southern Spain, where all teams meet at the rally hotel.
+The Road Book provides the clues as the participants bond over a beer (or two) in the hotel bar, and form into travelling groups for the journey south.
+Ahead lies sand, sea and… even more sand.
 Experience the heat of the desert sun, and the challenge of nursing a knackered car all the way to destinations that most people would only consider flying to.

-This Challenge is open to either Left-Hand or Right-Hand Drive vehicles.
-It is a condition of entry that All vehicles MUST be donated to the Rotary Club Control Committee in Mail; these shall fund works for the EDEN MEDICAL CENTRE in DINFARA which is being built entirely from the run’s monies.
-LHD vehicles are auctioned and the funds raised are distributed to local worthy causes.
-RHD vehicles are also auctioned but raise a little less as they are less popular.
+This Challenge is open to either left-hand or right-hand drive vehicles.
+It is a condition of entry that all vehicles MUST be donated to the Rotary Club Control Committee in Mali for auction.
+Money raised will fund works for the Eden Medical Centre in Dinfara which is being built with the help of the Challenge monies.
 This auction is the only legitimate way to ensure that the best price is obtained and that the funds are distributed appropriately.
-Nasty things do happen to those who might flout this requirement, because it is illegal to sell your vehicle privately
+Nasty things will happen to those who might flout this requirement, because it is illegal to sell your vehicle privately.

 There are security concerns in Mali but these have eased since French troops started providing support to the government.
 We do recommend that you stick to the main cities of Bamako and Segou for most of your stay.
-Despite press reports,you will be impressed by the quality of roads, hotels and the organisational skills of our Malian organisor.
-Teams should realise that Insurance will not be available from any company for Mauritania & Mali.
-We have run trouble free rallies to W Africa since 2003 and our trips benefit from much ‘behind the scenes’ support.
+Despite press reports,you will be impressed by the quality of roads, hotels and the organisational skills of our Malian organiser.
+Teams should realise that insurance will not be available from any company for Mauritania and Mali.
+We have run trouble free rallies to West Africa since 2003 and our trips benefit from much ‘behind the scenes’ support.

 The music festivals of Mali are well worth seeing at the end of the 3 week challenge.
 The Segou festival should be early Feb 2020.